Stittsville Garage Doors (613) 777-6401

 National franchises quote a metro average.
 Stittsville jobs are not downtown condo stacks — they are detached doubles with insulated doors, side rooms over the garage, and long driveways off Stittsville Main or Hazeldean.
 Travel time, parts sizing, and even wind exposure on west-facing lots change the job.
 A neighbour in Jackson Trails paid $220 more than a Reddit thread suggested because their “standard” spring was actually a high-lift setup over a tall RV bay — the thread was wrong, not the tech.

-Use local references: ask if the company can name neighbourhoods they served this week, whether the service call applies to repair, and what warranty covers parts and labour.
-We publish starting prices so you can sanity-check the first number you hear on the phone.
+Use local references: ask if the company can name neighbourhoods they served this week, whether the on-site estimate is free, and what warranty covers parts and labour.
+We publish typical ranges so you can sanity-check the first number you hear on the phone.

 Sample scenarios (illustrative, not quotes)

 Monday 6 AM — spring snap in Fairwinds.
-Service call $89 + spring repair from $250 if one standard torsion spring, door otherwise healthy.
+Spring replacement $250–$350 for a typical single door if hardware is otherwise healthy.
 Same visit if the tech has the coil on the truck.

 Sensor flicker in Bryanston Gate.
 Often opener repair from $150 after diagnosis — alignment and bracket tighten, not a new $650 unit.

 Frayed cable on a 18-year-old Amberwood door.
-Cable repair from $180; if drums are scored or springs are at cycle end, we bundle before you pay twice.
+Cable repair $150–$250; if drums are scored or springs are at cycle end, we bundle before you pay twice.

 New belt-drive opener in Jackson Trails.
-Opener installation from $550 plus any optional battery backup or smart-home kit you choose — quoted before holes are drilled.
+Opener installation $750–$850 for a typical belt unit, or $850–$950 for smart WiFi with battery backup — quoted before holes are drilled.

 Every service page (detailed scope and FAQs)